What’s Level II market data?

 We partnered with Nasdaq to give Robinhood Gold members access to Level II market data powered by Nasdaq Totalview.

-Level II Market Data shows more than just the best bid and best ask on the market: it also shows the full depth of orders on the market, including aggregated quantities at the individual bids and asks.
-This can help investors gauge the availability or desire for a stock at a certain price.
-Bids are limit buy orders that other investors have open on the markets.
-Similarly, asks are limit sell orders from other investors.
+Level II market data shows multiple bid and ask prices from Nasdaq for any given security so investors can better determine the availability or desire for a security at a certain price.
+For Nasdaq, bids are functionally equivalent to limit buy orders that other investors have open on the markets.
+Similarly, asks are functionally equivalent to limit sell orders from other investors.
 Like any limit order, each bid and ask is represented by the price and quantity of the order.

-Level II Market Data does not show all orders.
-Only orders from market participants directly on the Nasdaq stock market will appear on the Level II chart, so Level II Market Data may not include data on orders from other stock markets, trading venues, brokers, or Robinhood.
+Note: Level II market data only includes orders from Nasdaq stock market participants.
+It doesn’t include data on orders from other stock markets, trading venues, brokers, or Robinhood.

 Investors can use this data in conjunction with other indicators and information and analysis, such as the price chart representing recent trades.
-You can find the price chart for a stock on Robinhood on the stock detail page.